Graph Curve Matroids: Self-Duality

-and therefore $r_{M_G}(V) \geq r_{M_G}(A_{i_{g-2}+1})\geq g-1$. \end{proof} As the proof of Proposition~\ref{prop_cardinality_basis} is constructive, it yields an algorithmic way to start with any vertex of a trivalent, $2$-connected graph $G$ and build a basis of $M_G$ containing the vertex.
+and therefore $r_{M_G}(V) \geq r_{M_G}(A_{i_{g-2}+1})\geq g-1$. \end{proof} The proof of Proposition~\ref{prop_cardinality_basis} is constructive, so it yields an algorithm that starts with any vertex of $G$ and constructs a basis of $M_G$ containing the vertex.
+See Algorithm~\ref{alg:basis}.